vivaxyblog/vivaxyblog.github.io/_posts/2015-06-02-alfred-workflow-open-in-webstorm.md

 ### Create Blank Workflow

-Workflow Name: `open in webstrom`
+Workflow Name: `open in WebStorm`

-Description: `open in webstorm`
+Description: `open in WebStorm`

 Category: `productivity`

-Drop a webstorm icon into it.
+Drop a WebStorm icon into it.

 You can download icon from [official website](https://www.jetbrains.com/products.html)